- Articles on the import and export of cultural property

 Another sculptural work, sold for a large sum in 2010, — monumental relief of Matisse's "Nude from behind IV".
 As "Walking man I" Giacometti, the work is not unique, moreover (unlike Giacometti sculpture), cast after the artist's death.
 As it turned out, it doesn't matter if we are talking about masterpiece level, other copies of which are on display in the Tate gallery, the Pompidou Center and MOMA.
 All these sculptures were cast twelve, in private hands today are just two.
 Before the auction Christie's November 3, neither of these giants on the auctions was not present.

 Created by the Council on fine arts to the British festival of 1951, a sculpture by Henry Moore "Reclining figure.
 Festival" in February, 2012-го set a record for his sculptures — £19.1 million ($30.1 million).
 This sale could be called a real breakthrough.
 In-первых estimate was exceeded three times (prior to the sale at Christie's festival "Reclining figure" works Moore went a maximum of $7-8 million).
-And-вторых, this record Moore immediately became the second in the three most expensive British artists of the XX century (on the first place — Francis bacon@the semicolon on the third — Lusien Freud).
+And-вторых, with this record, Moore immediately became the second in the three most expensive British artists of the XX century (on the first place — Francis bacon@the semicolon on the third — Lusien Freud).

 Henry Moore made five casts and one printed copy "Reclining figure" for the British festival.
 Four years later at Christie's auction on 30 June 2016, the result of casting another "Reclining figure" by $3 million surpassed the previous record price including Buyer's Premium was $33.1 million (estimate $20-26,7 million).